stef-timmermans/YeastLume/README.md

 sbatch scripts/jobs/train_bbdm_job.sh
 ```

 *In the event of failure, a smaller test job can be run via `sbatch scripts/jobs/train_debug_bbdm_job.sh`.
-This script is the same as `train_bbdm_job.sh`, only missing the actual Python call to build the model, and with much lighter GPU[-hour] usage.*
+This script is the same as `train_bbdm_job.sh`, except it omits the actual Python call to build the model, and with much lighter GPU[-hour] usage.*

 4. Push the model training output to remote for safekeeping (use a more specific source filepath if you wish to exclude unnecessary data).
 ```shell